 - 1. Navigate to Administration | Structure | License Details. - 2.
 Copy and paste the key to the Install License section. - 3.
 Click Install License. - 4.
-The installed license parameters will be displayed in the Current License section. - a.
+The installed license parameters (see page 100) will be displayed in the Current License section. - 1.
 If your license doesn't fit the server, an error is displayed.

-Uninstalling a License Key
+3.2.4 Uninstalling a License Key